-The following is the full text of William Henry Singleton's narrative, Recollections of My Slavery Days with emphasis added to the sections that reveal the various ways in which Singleton resisted slavery.
-By the bold passages, write down the specific way(s) Singleton resisted (running away, pretending to be ignorant, hiding, and assisting and serving in the Union Army).
-Note that in some cases he used more than one type of resistance in the same passage.
+The following is the full text of William Henry Singleton's narrative, Recollections of My Slavery Days, with emphasis added to the sections that reveal the various ways in which Singleton resisted slavery.
+The way(s) that Singleton resisted (running away, pretending to be ignorant, hiding, and assisting and serving in the Union Army) are noted next to the bold passages.
+Note that in some cases he resisted in more than one way in the same passage.

-Narrative Identify the way(s) Singleton resisted and explain why it was covert or overt.
-I I have lived through the greatest epoch in history, having been born August 10, 1835, at Newbern, North Carolina.
+Narrative How did Singleton resist?
+I have lived through the greatest epoch in history, having been born August 10, 1835, at Newbern, North Carolina.
 That was not so many years, you see, after the adoption of the Declaration of Independence and the winning of the Revolutionary War.
 But in the country of the Declaration of Independence I was born a slave, for I was a black man.
 And because I was black it was believed I had no soul.
 I had no rights that anybody was bound to respect.
 For in the eyes of the law I was but a thing.
 I was bought and sold.
 I was whipped.
 Once I was whipped simply because it was thought I had opened a book.
 But I lived to see the institution of slavery into which I was born and of which I was for many years a victim pass away.
 I wore the uniform of those men in Blue, who through four years of suffering wiped away with their blood the stain of slavery and purged the Republic of its sin.
 I met, too, that great man who led those men as their great Commander-in-Chief; he shook hands with me, yes, talked to me.
 I can still see his sad, tired worn face as he spoke to me that day.
 And in those days since I was whipped simply because it was thought I had opened a book.
 I have seen the books of the world opened to my race.
 And with the help and sympathy of God's good people I have seen them make a beginning in education.
 And in my old age when a nation across the seas sought to enslave the world as once my race was enslaved, I saw the boys of my race take their place in the armies of the Republic and help save freedom for the world.
 Comparing my position now, living in a good home, with my wife, with friends, respected in my community, with the same rights that every other man has, those days of my boyhood seem like a dream.
 But folks who know my story like to hear me tell about those days, how we lived, what we thought about, how we were treated, what kind of people our masters were.

-So I recall them for my friends and for other folks, who, though they do not know me, might like to hear a true story that may seem as strange to them, however, as a fairy tale.
+So I recall them for my friends and for other folks, who, though they do not know me, might like to hear a true story that may seem as strange to \sim